-The Local Management submits the result of the risk analysis to the Executive Management and the Risk Management Committee at least annually (together with their Annual/Corporate Budget) or on a Project basis.
+The Local Management submits the result of the risks analysis to the Executive Management and the Board at least annually (together with their Annual/Corporate Budget) or on a Project basis.

-The report should contain at minimum the following:
+The report should contain at minimum as follows:

-- Summary of material risks and its risk scoring; - Highlight of all material risks, and those risks that exceed the risk tolerance; - Timeframe and status of risk management activities or risk responses for each risk; - Risks that are getting worse, success of treatment plans, and risks that require additional attention; - Highlights of any new risks including their risk assessments, risk responses and management activities; - Highlights of untreated risks and risk treatments that are overdue, and their risk owners; - Material emerging risks; and - Summary of exceptions to established policies or limits for key risks.
+- Summary of materials risks and its risk scoring; - Highlight of all material risks, and those risks that exceed the risk tolerance; - Timeframe and status of risk management activities or risk responses for each risks; - Risks that are getting worse, success of treatment plans, and risks that require additional attention; - Highlights of any new risks including their risks assessment, risk response and management activities; - Highlights of untreated risks and risk treatments that are overdue, and their risk owners; - Material emerging risks; and - Summary of exceptions to established policies or limits for key risks.

-The Executive Management and the Risk Management Committee will conduct an annual review of all high-risk areas (including those risks appropriately responded within risk tolerance) in order to have a full understanding of all the material risks facing the Group.
+The Executive Management and the Board will conduct an annual review of all high risks areas (including those risks appropriately responded within risk tolerance) in order to have a full understanding of all the material risks facing the Group.